Gluten Free Zucchini Bread | Moist, Tender, Naturally Dairy-Free!

 First prepare the zucchini

-We begin before we even place any of the ingredients into the wet ingredients by shredding the zucchini, skins and all, on a standard size grater.
+We begin with shredded zucchini by grating it, skins and all, on a standard size box grater.
 Then, to make sure your zucchini has the same amount of moisture as expected, you will wring out as much moisture as possible.
 There are some success tips on how to remove moisture from zucchini above and in the recipe below.

 Whisk dry ingredients and blend wet